 The essence of the Pomodoro method is that you work in 25-minute blocks by having a 5-minute break between the cycles.
 Each cycle (Pomodoro) is associated with a single task only.
 It helps you stay focused while pushing yourself to get your task done in a certain time-frame.
 A simple Google search returns a handful of Pomodoro timers to help you stay on track with your time.
 That brings us to time tracking.

 52. Track your time

 By purposefully tracking your time, you’ll gain useful insights into (and genuine regrets about) where your time goes.
 RescueTime and Toggl are popular time tracking tools, but having a daily log can be equally useful as it reflects your time spent both online and offline.
-Feel free to use my Daily Activity Sheet to quickly figure out what’s going on with your time.
 Although it requires more effort upfront, you can gain unprecedented insights into how your days unfold.

 53. Use time-blocking